sparkflows/sparkflows-docs/docs/authentication/sso/super-user-db-login.rst

 Super User login using database
 ==============

-Application allows to enable super user login by changing in sso.saml.properties file
+Fire Insights allows to enable super user login by changing in `sso.saml.properties` file

 ::